Getting a Mortgage In Ireland

 If you buy a property in Ireland as a non-resident but later move into it, you’ll need to remortgage with a conventional mortgage.
 You may also need to remortgage for other reasons, such as switching to a more competitive rate or increasing your borrowing to fund home improvements.

-Remortgaging in Ireland works in the same way as remortgaging in the UK, except that you’ll have fewer deals to choose from.
+Remortgaging in Ireland works like remortgaging in the UK, except that you’ll have fewer deals to choose from.
 You’ll need to check whether you’ll pay any fees for leaving your current lender before shopping around to find a new lender.

-For people hoping to buy a property in Ireland, it’s unfortunate that non-resident mortgages are not more readily available or easy to understand.
-One option is to postpone buying until you’re based in the country and have a job there, so that you have access to other mortgages.
+For people hoping to buy a property in Ireland, it’s unfortunate that non-resident mortgages are not more readily available or understandable.
+One option is to postpone buying until you’re based in the country and have a job there so that you have access to other mortgages.

-The other option is to speak to a specialist in the Irish mortgage market, who can give you expert advice that’s tailored to your situation.
-If you’d like, we can match you with a broker with relevant experience.
-Just call us on 0808 189 2301 or make a quick online enquiry.
+The other option is to speak to a specialist in the Irish mortgage market, who can give you expert advice tailored to your situation.
+We can also match you with a broker with relevant experience.
+Just call us on 0330 818 7026 or make a quick online enquiry.

 Maximise your chance of approval with a specialist in the Irish property market